NathanMaton/nathanmaton.github.io/climbing.md

 title: My climbing
 ---

-I started climging in middle school with my buddy <a href='https://sportrock.com/leadership/'>
+I started climbing in middle school with my buddy <a href='https://sportrock.com/leadership/'>
 Sean</a>.
 We eventually skipped 2 weeks in our senior year, flew to California, hitchhiked to Yosemite and had a blast.
 He kept climbing ever since and now runs a gym in the DC metro area.